scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 ----------

 A conference the size of SciPy is only possible through hard-work and dedication of a large number of volunteers.

-We would like to thank
+Once again Enthought, Inc. provided significant administrative support.
+Especially, we would like to thank Amenity Applewhite, Jodi Havranek, and Leah Jones, who not only ... admin (registration, email, etc.) + since it's new venue: scout location, negotiating vendor prices, .

+Financial support

+  - Students
+  - Meals
+  - Subsidize registration ?
+  - Media sponsors

   - sponsors

     - Enthought
-    - PSF
     - Microsoft
-    - HP
-    - etc...

-  - local organization

-    - Leah
-    - Amenity
+    - Dell
+    - DE Shaw & Co.
-    - etc...
+    - AQR Capital Management
+    - IEEE Computing in Science and Engineering

+Proceedings:

   - participants, authors, reviewers, etc.

 Enthought, Dell, Microsoft, D.E.
 Shaw & Co., AQR Financial Management, the Python Software Foundation, and one anonymous donor, have provided funding for 14 students to travel and attend SciPy 2010.